mosip/documentation/docs/e-signet-ida-authentication-system.md

 1. To get the mapping of OIDC claims with MOSIP KYC-attributes.

    https://github.com/mosip/mosip-config/blob/develop-v3/identity-mapping.json

 2. To get the mapping of auth types in policy with ACR values.

    https://github.com/mosip/mosip-config/blob/develop-v3/amr-acr-mapping.json

-3. Below configurations are required to be set in idp-default.properties
+3. Below configurations are required to be set in `idp-default.properties`.

    IdP-service will be onboarded as MISP partner
    ```